 Bay Area Petroleum Refineries - Fate of Crude Oil Mercury

 The mercury TMDL implementation plan identified an information gap associated with Bay Area petroleum refineries.
 The information gap was an apparent mismatch between the potentially large amount of mercury entering the refineries in crude oil and the much smaller quantity of mercury that could be accounted for leaving refineries in various product and waste streams.
-In 2007, the Executive Officer of the Water Board formally ordered (download the Water Board's 13267 order to the refineries) the petroleum refineries to submit technical reports to address this information gap, and the final report for the study was received in June 2009.
+In 2007, the Executive Officer of the Water Board formally ordered the petroleum refineries to submit technical reports to address this information gap, and the final report for the study was received in June 2009.
 Contact the staff person listed at the bottom of this page to obtain the order and final report.

 The study results suggest that about 220 kg/yr of mercury enters petroleum refineries in crude oil.
 This amount, based on actual measurements of mercury in crude oil, is much less than the amount estimated by staff using literature values for mercury concentration in crude oil.
 The mass balance also suggests that the vast majority of this mercury leaves the refineries in solid waste that is transferred to off-site solid waste disposal facilities.
 Less than 10% of the input mercury is emitted directly to the air from stacks, and roughly 10% of the mercury leaves the petroleum refineries in various products like automobile fuel and fuel oil.
 Small amounts were also contained in petroleum coke (1%) and wastewater (< 1%).